{{variable_name}}).

 Up to 2 buttons with text + URL.
 Use it for click actions like “View”, “Approve”, or other inline actions.
 You can use it to redirect users to a webpage or handle inline actions using custom click handlers.Tags

 Tags filter and organise notifications inside multiple tabs.
-You can filter tabs by tag, notification category, or read status — for example, show allunread notifications with the mentions tag in a “Mentions” tab.
+You can filter tabs by tag, preference category, or read status — for example, show allunread notifications with the mentions tag in a “Mentions” tab.

 Pinned

-Pinned notifications display with apinned badge and stay at the top of the notification list until the user it expires or user archives them.
+Pinned notifications display with apinned badge and stay at the top of the notification list until they expire or the user archives them.
 Use it for notifications requiring immediate action - compliance tasks, plan renewals, or limited-time offers.
 Always combine with an expiry so stale pins don’t persist indefinitely.

 Expiry